vrurg/raku-Config-BINDish/README.md

 Directives
 ----------

-`Config::BINDish` supports special directives similar to what they use in C. Currently the only implemented directive is `#line`:
+`Config::BINDish` supports special directives similar to what C is using.
+Currently the only implemented directive is `#line`:

     #line 13 "mock-file.conf" Here go a comment